 Students who are pregnant will also be required to provide a medical release relating to their participation in clinical education.
 Many of the activities and/or agents used in physical therapy are contraindicated in the event of pregnancy.
-If the student is pregnant or suspects pregnancy, it is the student's responsibility to contact the instructor, DCE, SCCE and CI so that accommodations can be made.
-See the policy on Disclosure of Information.
+If the student is pregnant or suspects pregnancy, it is the student's responsibility to contact the instructor, DCE, the representative from the university's office of Accommodations and Inclusion.
+See the policy on Request for Clinical Accommodations Form.